Leadwerks/Benchmarks/README.md

-# Ultra Engine Benchmarks
+# Leadwerks Benchmarks

-Rendering performance benchmarks comparing Ultra Engine, Leadwerks, and Unity.
+Rendering performance benchmarks comparing Leadwerks 5 Beta, Leadwerks, and Unity.

 Four tests were created to isolate and measure different aspects of the graphics pipeline in each engine.